 So long as you are not on a self-exclusion list, you are otherwise able to bet on sports legally in Illinois.

-Which Sports and Events Can I Bet on in Illinois?
+Which Sports and Events Can I Bet On?

 The Illinois Gaming Board states that “The Sports Wagering Act and the proposed rules allow master sports wagering licensees to offer wagers on any professional sport, any motorsport, and any collegiate sport excluding those involving Illinois collegiate teams.”